1RanShy/Pet-Automatic-Feeder/Single Device Unit Test/Servo/Readme.md

 This is a demo which can works in raspberry pi

-# Resperripi
-This has been moved to resperipi.
-And can work properly.

-# Example

-# Attentions
 ~~~text
 1. include<pigpio.h>
 2. switch -----
 ~~~

-To cmake it in Windows
+To cmake it in respberry pi

 ~~~cmake
 # in build folder